PRESS RELEASE: Update Regarding Gary Ridgway Transfer

 It was believed the FBOP facility in Colorado was well equipped to handle Ridgway and it would be good to have a fresh assessment.

 This is not unusual.
-DOC moves offenders out of state for various reasons including protection of inmates.
+DOC moves inmates out of state for various reasons including protection of inmates.

-Overall, the department currently has 54 inmates at out of state prisons, and houses 67 offenders from other states in Washington state prisons.
+Overall, the department currently has 54 inmates at out of state prisons, and houses 67 inmates from other states in Washington state prisons.
 Those figures include transfers with the Federal Bureau of Prisons.